rmceoin/meraki/README.md

 ## API Key

+There are several ways to pass the Meraki API key to the scripts.

-On Unix the scripts will look in `/usr/local/sbin/meraki.yaml` for settings.
+1. On Unix the scripts will look in `/usr/local/sbin/meraki.yaml` for settings.
 The YAML file should look like this:
 ```
 apikey:
     'your-api-key-here'
 ```

-Without the YAML file, the `--apikey` option must be used.
+2. Environmental variable MERAKI_APIKEY
+3. The `--apikey` option.